 Like any industry, Composites can be a confusing place when you first start out.
-Terms, items and was of doing things can be both confusing and at times overwelming.
+Terms, items, and ways of doing things can be both confusing and at times overwhelming.
 Laid out in this article are some of the most common terms used within the industry, as well as a brief overview of what they mean.
 Terms that help identify problems in the layup process, or the strength and properties of your components.

 Any substance added to another substance, usually to improve properties, such as plasticizers, initiators, light stabilizers, and flame retardants.
 See also filler.